-- In-kind assistance may continue to be available through potential volunteers or community organizations to provide written or oral language translation. - Translating vital documents and information posted on Web sites will continue. - Translating vital documents and information brochures distributed within Senior Services locations and transportation services will continue.
+- In-kind assistance may continue to be available through potential volunteers or community organizations to provide written or oral language translation. - Translating vital documents and information posted on Web sites will continue. - Translating vital documents and information brochures distributed within Cafes and transportation services will continue.